joinpursuit/8-0-quiz-questions-project/questions/loops.md

 ```

 ## For of Loop
-This runs through iterable objects and returns values of an array
+This runs through iterable objects and returns values of an array.
+Written like this

 ```js
 for (const element of array) {